USBTrace : Class Decoding : Vendor Specific

 In this function, you will have to return the detailed request information.

-The detailed request information must be filled in sInfoString paramter in the following format:
+The detailed request information must be filled in sInfoString parameter in the following format:

 This will be displayed in the additional information view.